 - Perimeter security and access controls

-Even for the cases when the service is actually required, the efficiency is largely improved by more precise and expedite failure root cause analysis powered by sensor data and the electronic service history record.
-That results in a better customer service, satisfaction, and loyalty.
+In cases when equipment does require physical service, efficiency is also improved from having precise and expedited failure root cause analysis obtained from sensor data and the electronic service history record.

 - Remote monitoring and troubleshooting